The walking clinic provides a one-off assessment for children who are presenting with concerns around their crawling, walking or running.

 Children aged 0 to 15 years of age.

-Children with a disability who are receiving Early Intervention Services or have National Disability Insurance Scheme (NDIS) packages, may not be eligible for paediatric services at Banyule Community Health.
+Children who are eligible for Early Children Early Intervention Services or have a National Disability Insurance Scheme (NDIS) package, are not eligible for this service.

 When: Monthly on a Wednesday afternoon